By 2015 the Brent

 Express lanes running along edge of right-of-way:

-left-side ramps, such as the one seen here heading from I-75
+Removingleft-side ramps, such as the one seen here heading from I-75north to the

 Western Hills Viaduct, will be a priority of the upcoming study.